Overview of AWS IAM Permissions

 For information about how to delegate basic permissions to your users, groups, and roles, see Delegating Permissions to Administer IAM Users, Groups, and Credentials.
 For additional examples of policies that illustrate basic permissions, see Example Policies for Administering IAM Resources.

-Permissions can be assigned in two ways: as user-based permissions or as resource-based permissions.
+Permissions can be assigned in two ways: as identity-based or as resource-based.

 RunInstancesaction and that he has permission to get items from an Amazon DynamoDB table named

 MyCompany.
 The user Bob might also be granted access to manage his own IAM security credentials.
-User-based permissions can be managed or inline.
+Identity-based permissions can be managed or inline.

 Resource-based permissions are attached to a resource.
 You can specify resource-based permissions for Amazon S3 buckets, Amazon Glacier vaults, Amazon SNS topics, Amazon SQS queues, and AWS Key Management Service encryption keys.
 Resource-based permissions let you specify who has access to the resource and what actions they can perform on it.
 Resource-based policies are inline only, not managed.